sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-filter/filters.md

 ### Reduce alert fatigue for keepalive events

-In this example, the `keepalive_timeouts` event filter will match event data with a check timeout value of either 180 (3 minutes) or 300 (5 minutes) AND an occurrences value of 1 (the first occurrence) OR any occurrences value that is evenly divisible by 900 via a modulo operator calculation.
+This example `keepalive_timeouts` event filter will match event data with an occurrences value of 1 OR any occurrences value that matches 15 minutes via a modulo operator calculation.
+The `parseInt()` function calculates the number of occurences that match 15 minutes and truncates the calculation to an integer if needed.

-This event filter will limit keepalive timeout events to the first occurrence and every 15 minutes thereafter for both agents.
+This event filter will limit keepalive timeout events to the first occurrence and every 15 minutes thereafter.

 {{< language-toggle >}}